CarlosRobertoMedeiros/study-kafka/README.md

 	- Implementing Object Serialization
 	- Implementing Object Deserialization

-	- Created 7 Services for test using the our comom-kafka
+	- Created 10 Services for test using the our common-kafka and common-database
 	- Implementing Broker cluster
 		The number of consumers equals the number of partitions
+	- Implementing Fast Delegate
+	- Implementing Correlation Ids
+	- Implementing Dead Letters
-	- Segregated Consumers
+	- Using indepotency